actix/actix/README.rst

   Switch worker processes to run as this user.
   A valid user id (as an integer) or the name of a user that can be retrieved with a call to ``libc::getpwnam(value)`` or ``None`` to not change the worker process user.
-If :program:`fectl` can not change group, worker failes to start.
+If :program:`fectld` can not change group, worker failes to start.

   *Required*:  No.